thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 By now, you've probably noticed that every example follows the same thought process.

 - Define the user story.
-- Think like an attacker and create one or more abuse stories.
+- Think like an attacker and create one or more abuser stories.
-- Determine how each abuse story could realistically occur by developing threat scenarios.
+- Determine how each abuser story could realistically occur by developing threat scenarios.
 - Agree on appropriate countermeasures.

 That's really all threat modeling is.